Pavanisoma/E-commerce-Amazon.com/README.md

-#E-commerce-Amazon.com(React, Redux, Node.js, MySQL, MongoDB, Kafka, Kubernetes):)
+# E-commerce-Amazon.com (React, Redux, Node.js, MySQL, MongoDB, Kafka, Kubernetes)

 • Developed a prototype for the distribution and handling of heavy traffics received by E-commerce websites.